awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 To satisfy this condition, the value of the `KeyId` parameter in the request must be a matching alias name or alias ARN\.
 If the request uses a different [key identifier](concepts.md#key-id), it does not satisfy the condition, even if identifies the same CMK\.

-For example, the following key policy statement allows the principal to call the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation on the CMK, but only when the value of the `KeyId` parameter in the request is `alias/finance-key` or an alias ARN with that alias name, such as `arn:aws:kms:us-west-2:111122223333:alias/finance-key`\.
+For example, the following key policy statement allows the principal to call the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation on the CMK\.
+However this is permitted only when the value of the `KeyId` parameter in the request is `alias/finance-key` or an alias ARN with that alias name, such as `arn:aws:kms:us-west-2:111122223333:alias/finance-key`\.

 ```
 {